acolter/fed-employee-resources/README.md

 This is a simple CSV that I will update manually, as time allows, with the following columns:
 - date (in yyyy-mm-dd format): The date that the article, press release or executive order was either first published (if known) or first retrieved
 - location: the U.S. state where the resource is provided
-- type: e.g., article, website, executive order, press releaase
+- type: e.g., article, website, executive order, press release
 - description: a short description of the resource
 - source: a link to a source URL